Nonparametric estimation of the preferential attachment function from one network snapshot

 \section{Introduction}

-One of the biggest discoveries in network science is surprising universality of heavy-tail degree distributions in real-world networks.
-They show up in both human-made and natural networks in the domains of technology, biology, society, and even linguistics.
-Historically, the discussion about heavy-tail degree distributions in the literature had centered around power-laws~\cite{barabasi-albert}, until it was pointed out in more recent times that heavy-tails can take on a rich variety of forms~\cite{clauset_powerlaw_1,power_law_myth}.
-The stretched-exponential, log-normal, power-law with cut-off, stretched exponential with cut-off, and are all examples of heavy-tailed distributions that have been observed in real-world networks.
-Estimating the correct functional form of a heavy-tail degree distribution is an active area of research in network science~\cite{clauset_powerlaw_2,wang_resnick_1,wan_resnick_2,power_law_finite_size_effect}, and new computational tools are being introduced~\cite{powerlaw_r_package}.

-Preferential attachment (PA) has been put forwarded as an intuitive explanation of the widespread presence of heavy-tail degree distributions.
-According to this mechanism, the probability a node with degree $k$ acquires a new edge is proportional to $A_k$, the ``attachment'' value degree $k$ nodes.
+surprising universality of heavy-tail degree distributions in both human-made and natural networks in {diverse} domains, {including} technology, biology, society, and linguistics~\cite{clauset,perc,power_law_finite_size_effect}.
+Historically, the discussion about heavy-tail degree distributions in the literature had centered around power-laws~\cite{barabasi-albert}, until it was pointed out in more recent times that heavy-tails can take on a rich variety of forms {(e.g., stretched-exponential, log-normal, power-law with a cut-off, etc.)}~\cite{clauset,power_law_myth, clauset_powerlaw_2,power_law_finite_size_effect}. {According to the PA mechanism, the probability a node with degree $k$ acquires a new edge is proportional to $A_k \ge 0$, the ``attachment'' value of degree $k$ nodes.
 The function $A_k$ is often called \emph{attachment kernel} or \emph{attachment function}.
-When $A_k$ is equal to $k + c$, we have the celebrated linear preferential attachment function, the first PA function investigated by the complex network community~\cite{barabasi-albert}.
-The PA phenomenon in real-world networks can, however, come in a great variety of forms.
-Given a growing network, estimating the PA function is one important method for verifying various assumptions about how heavy-tail degree distributions arise.
+When $A_k$ is equal to $k + c$ for some constant $c \ge 0$, we have the celebrated linear preferential attachment function.
+It is the first PA function investigated by the complex network community and it is this form that leads to a power-law degree distribution~\cite{barabasi-albert}.
+Different functional forms of $A_k$ do, however, generate different types of heavy-tail degree-distributions~\cite{krapi2}.}

-The problem of estimating $A_k$ has traditionally been considered in the setting when the growth process of a network is observed~\cite{newman2001clustering}.
-Consider a network that grows from time $t =1$ to $T$.
-Denote its snapshot at time $t$ by $G_t$.
-A number of methods for estimating the $A_k$ function of a growing network when at least some of its snapshots are observed have been proposed~\cite{jeong,newman2001clustering,pham2}.